code-423n4/2023-08-dopex-findings/data/chaduke-Q.md

   }
 ```

 QA7.
-The emergency withdraw for RdpxDecayingBonds is supposed to send the tokens to ``Tor`` rather than ``msg.sender`` according to the NATSpec.
+The emergency withdraw for RdpxDecayingBonds is supposed to send the tokens to ``To`` rather than ``msg.sender`` according to the NATSpec.

 ```diff
 function emergencyWithdraw(